tj9027/pixabay-color-search/README.md

 * Either provide instructions on how to view your app, or make it live using Heroku or using a similar service.

-* Be prepared for discussion and review regardless of completion on 17th November.

 Specification